 - any cultural or religious needs

 - information about sleeping patterns

-- whether the person likes to be active or inactive - for example, if they walk about - and what can calm them when they are agitated
+- whether they like to be active or inactive - for example, if they walk about - and what can calm them when they are agitated

-- whether the person has an advance decision or a personal welfare Lasting Power of Attorney (LPA).
+- whether they have an advance decision or a personal welfare Lasting power of attorney (LPA).